Blog

 Conclusion

-TagKit is currently a tiny library, but I really like how creating these small, super-focused packages makes it easy to reuse functionality and share what you create with the world.
+TagKit is small library, but I really like how creating these small, focused packages makes it easy to reuse functionality and share what you create.
+If you try it out, I’d love to hear what you think.